mosn/mosn-tutorial/istio/mosn-with-istio/step3.md

 Check that the Kubernetes service is deployed properly and that all services other than the `jaeger-agent` service have the correct `CLUSTER-IP`.

-**Note**: Here to observe the `EXTERNAL-IP` of `istio-ingressgateway`, if it is `<pending>`, the environment is temporarily unable to provide external load balancing properly and cannot use ingress gateway.
-In this case, you can wait for some time, if after some time it is still `<pending>` state, it is recommended to refresh the page and reopen the course:

 `kubectl get svc -n istio-system`{{execute}}

 Check that the pod in related has been successfully deployed and that `STATUS` is `Running`.